BMW motorcycle headlight/ignition switch and keys for the /2

-This page is about the BMW motorcycle models R26, R27, R50, R60, R69, R50/2, R60/2, R50S, R69S, R50/US, R60/US, R69US, with some /5 information.
+This page is about the BMW motorcycle models R26, R27, R50, R60, R69, R50/2, R60/2, R50S, R69S, R50/US, R60/US, and R69US, with some /5 information.
 Some of this info applies to earlier models also.
-These headlight and ignition switches have been used since the late 30’s, and up till the end of the /5, take some care and maintenance.
-Used properly, they will last for many years.
+These headlight and ignition switches have been used since the late ’30s and up until the end of the /5.
 Here are the things that go wrong.
-Have I forgotten some?
-Email me to let me know.

 Your black plastic nail key may be made incorrectly.
-Check this article

 1. The chrome cover plate gets scratched up from riders who use the key in one hand to slide the black plastic forwards to make a space to insert the key.
 Use both hands.

-2. The round brass place has the hole for the key also has a slot for turning the headlight on and off.
+2. The round brass place has the hole for the key and also has a slot for turning the headlight on and off.
 It gets “wallowed out” from riders “pounding” the key into place with the palm of the hand.
 Never “hit” the key into place.

 3. The black plastic rain cover breaks off earlier than necessary.
-This is because riders use the tip of the key to push it forwards.
+This is because riders use the tip of the key to push it forward.
 One should use two hands to insert the key.
 Pull the black plastic forwards with one hand while the other gently inserts the key.
-Insert it and gently wiggle down and into place.
+Insert it and gently wiggle it down and into place.

-How to use the black plastic BMW motorcycle ignition key
+How to use the black plastic key

-Photo by Jeff Kuzmanoff, thanks
+Photo by Jeff Kuzmanoff.
+Thanks

 The BMW headlight switch plate

-Here is the switch plate as you would see it in the headlight shell.
+Here is the switch plate, as you would see it in the headlight shell.
 In between the yellow terminals are the two horizontal brass plates.
 They are the contacts for the ignition.
 The upper one is all the way up.
 This is how it looks with the key out, which is ignition OFF.

 Now you can see the contact as it would look with the key down, which is ignition ON.
 It has a little tit, not seen here due to poor lighting, that contacts the lower arm.
-On the /2 it need not actually contact the lower one to allow the engine to start.
+On the /2, it need not contact the lower one to allow the engine to start.
 Once it has moved down a tiny bit, it has broken the contact that grounds the magneto.
 The red/green lights wouldn’t be on, but it will start and run.
-If it fails to stop when the key is removed, then it is most likely that the entire switch plate is slightly loose.
+If it fails to stop when the key is out, then it is most likely that the entire switch plate is slightly loose.

 The various keys

-Late 30’s to 56 black plastic “normal” key for the /3 series
+Late 30’s to 56 black plastic “normal” key for the /3 series.

 Late 30’s to 56 flat key, don’t use this on a key ring.